 Why for yourself?
-The virus at any age can have deleterious consequences (cardiac, neurological, respiratory...), it is wiser not to be affected by COVID-19.
+The virus at any age can have deleterious consequences (cardiac, neurological, respiratory, etc.), it is wiser not to be affected by COVID-19.

 Why for the others?
 Because respecting barrier gestures means limiting the risk of contaminating the people you come into contact with.

-Respecting barrier gestures and social distancing means acting against the virus, invisible to our eyes, but it is not acting against others, on the contrary!
+Respecting barrier gestures and social distancing means acting against the virus, invisible to our eyes.
+It does not mean that you are acting against others!
 Social ties can take other forms during social distancing measures.
-Innovations to exchange without risk have to be invented, such as the videoconference choir or the RAVEs organised with everyone dancing in their car.
-It is up to us to invent!
+Innovations to exchange without risk have to be invented, such as the videoconference choir or the dance parties with everyone dancing in their cars.
+It is up to us to innovate!

 Behaviours aimed at well-being and pleasure are more predictive of psychological well-being than those aimed solely at material rewards.Steger, M. F., Kashdan, T. B., & Oishi, S. (2008).
 Being good by doing good: Daily eudaimonic activity and well-being.
 Journal of Research in Personality, 42(1), 22-42.
 Link to PDF :

 Satisfying basic psychological needs means putting meaning behind one's actions and experiences.Martela, F., Ryan, R. M., & Steger, M. F. (2018).
 Meaningfulness as satisfaction of autonomy, competence, relatedness, and beneficence: Comparing the four satisfactions and positive affect as predictors of meaning in life.
 Journal of Happiness Studies, 19(5), 1261-1282.
 Link to PDF :